Moncef-Wrd/zero_day/README.md

-This project is about using virtua mmachiness andd vagrant.
+This project is about using virtual machines and vagrant.